 After months of testing in different ovens in Germany, the Netherlands, and Sweden, with different flour types, I’m finally sharing this foolproof fully spelt sourdough bread recipe.
 This is my go-to bread and I make it a couple times a week.

 It’s a lower hydration dough, meaning a high ratio of flour to water.
-Most sourdough recipes made with bread flour seek to use the lowest hydration possible for the most open crumb and greatest oven spring.
+Most sourdough recipes made with bread flour seek to use the highest hydration possible for the most open crumb and greatest oven spring.
 Here, we have a slightly tighter crumb and less extensive oven spring, but an excellent and flavourful loaf.

 There is a spelt sourdough in my book, but I hope this recipe can provide a straightforward guide for anyone looking to bake more with spelt flour.